Creamy Tuscan chicken pasta with fettuccine, cherry tomatoes, grilled chicken and fresh basil

 Can I store leftovers?

 Yes.
 Store leftovers in an airtight container in the fridge for up to 3 days.
-Reheat gently on the stovetop (low heat is best) and add a small splash of broth, milk, or reserved pasta water to bring the sauce back to a creamy texture.
+Reheat gently over low heat and add a small splash of broth, milk, or reserved pasta water to bring the sauce back to a creamy texture.

 Can I make it without heavy cream?